Loadable Modules - Extending the mesibo Platform

 mesibo_int_t verify_host;

-void *ssl_ctx; //use if provided else generate if enable_ssl=1
+void *ssl_ctx; // use if provided; auto-generated if enable_ssl=1

 mesibo_socket_onconnect_t on_connect;